-E-rostering: 4 key elements to look for in a best-in-class solution
+E-rostering: 4 key elements to look for in a best-in-class workforce solution

 Our health and care workforce is undoubtedly the NHS’s greatest asset, yet the process of creating rotas and managing staff to meet patient demand is far from straightforward.

-In this article, we will outline how an effective NHS rostering solution can support organisations in tackling the following challenges:
+In this article, we will outline how an effective NHS workforce solution can support organisations in tackling the following challenges:

 1. The issue: Poor visibility over rostered staff across an organisation